 Our Partnership Agreement contains provisions for the allocation of net income and loss to the unitholders.
 For purposes of maintaining partner capital accounts, the Partnership Agreement specifies that items of income and loss shall be allocated among the partners in accordance with their respective percentage interest.
-Normal allocations according to percentage interests are made after giving effect, if any, to priority income allocations in an amount equal to incentive cash distributions allocated 100% to ETO.
+Normal allocations according to percentage interests are made after giving effect, if any, to priority income allocations in an amount equal to incentive cash distributions allocated 100% to Energy Transfer.

-The calculation of net income allocated to the partners is as follows (in millions, except per unit amounts):
+The calculation of net income allocated to common unitholders was as follows (in millions, except per unit amounts):

 Year Ended December 31,

-2020 2019 2018
+2022 2021 2020

 Attributable to Common Units

-Distributions (a) \$ 274 \$ 273 \$ 272
+Distributions (a) \$ 277 \$ 275 \$ 274

-Distributions in excess of net income (139) (38) (557)
+Distributions (in excess of) less than net income 120 171 (139)

-Limited partners' interest in net income (loss) \$ 135 \$ 235 \$ (285)
+Common unitholders' interest in net income \$ 397 \$ 446 \$ 135

 (a) Distributions declared per unit to unitholders as of record date \$ 3.3020 \$ 3.3020 \$ 3.3020